 My preference is the tight ellipse, or A, which I’ll use in the upcoming examples.

 The ellipse serves the following purposes: to inject a pause within a sentence; to indicate a thought is incomplete or trailing off; or to show where content has been omitted from a quote.

 A. To inject a pause within the sentence: I felt … uneasy about the entire process.

 B. To trail off, in which case do not add the final period: I begged her and begged her to listen to me, but …

 NOTE: Writers often pause and trail off so much that they weaken their messages.
 Such tactics should be reserved for informal writing and used rarely for effect.
 Otherwise, ellipses placed here, there, and everywhere are nothing but distractions.

 C. To indicate content has been omitted from quoted material in the middle of a sentence: “Bob Smith … has been incredibly generous to our town,” the mayor said in her speech.

 D. To indicate content has been omitted from quoted material at the end of a sentence, in which case do not add a space before the comma: “Bob Smith, only a three-year resident, has been incredibly generous …,” the mayor noted in her speech.

-E. To indicate content is missing from the quote that ends the sentence, in which case add a space between the ellipse and the period: The mayor said, “Bob Smith, only a three-year resident, has been incredibly generous … .”
+E. If following MLA style, show missing content within a quote at the end of the sentence by adding the ellipse and a period: The mayor said, “Bob Smith, only a three-year resident, has been incredibly generous ….”